 Virtually every doctor alive will tell you that if you want to lower your blood pressure, you need to limit the amount of salt you consume—and I’m no exception.
-That’s because salt promotes water retention, and excess water in the body drives up blood pressure readings.
+That’s because salt promotes water retention, and excess water in the body causes high blood pressure levels.

 How much should you cut back?
 More than you probably think.
 The average adult consumes the equivalent of nearly two teaspoons of salt a day.
 That’s practically two times the upper limit for good health!

-Here are some things you need to know about salt consumption as you strive to lower your blood pressure:
+Here are some things you need to know about salt consumption as you strive to lower your high blood pressure levels.

-- Aim for less than 1,500 mg of sodium a day.
-The current recommendation for salt consumption is less than 2,400 mg a day, which amounts to about one teaspoon of salt.
-But research suggests that people ingesting less than 1,500 mg of sodium a day are better able to keep their blood pressure low.
-If you have high blood pressure, you should definitely aim for that kind of level.
+If you're generally healthy, aim for about 2.8 grams of sodium a day.
 Two important tips: Don’t use salt from a shaker, and read labels to add up the amount of salt you’re taking in.
-The majority of the excess salt we eat is hidden in processed foods, such as canned spaghetti sauces, soups, and sauerkraut.
+The majority of the excess salt we eat is hidden in processed foods, such as canned spaghetti sauces, soups and sauerkraut.
 For a full run-down, check out my list of salt-heavy foods.

-- Keep the proper sodium-potassium balance in mind.
+Keep the proper sodium-potassium balance in mind.
 Sodium and potassium are essential for numerous biochemical processes in the body.
-However, whereas sodium increases water retention and drives up blood pressure, potassium helps keep blood vessels relaxed and blood pressure low.
+However, whereas sodium increases water retention and drives up high blood pressure levels, potassium helps keep blood vessels relaxed and blood pressure low.
 For optimum health, you should consume sodium and potassium in a specific ratio.
 Strive to consume more potassium than sodium, with 3 grams of potassium your minimum daily goal.
 Learn more about the proper sodium-potassium balance.

 More Dr. Sinatra Advice on Diet and Blood Pressure